ARM-software/astc-encoder/README.md

 * `astcenc-sse4.1` - uses SSE4.1 and POPCNT
 * `astcenc-avx2` - uses AVX2, SSE4.2, POPCNT, and F16C

+The x86-64 SSE2 builds will work on all x86-64 machines, but it is the slowest of the three.
+The other two require extended CPU instruction set support which is not universally available, but each step gains ~15% more performance.

 For Apple silicon macOS devices we provide:

 * `astcenc-neon` - uses NEON

-The x86-64 SSE2 builds will work on all x86-64 machines, but it is the slowest of the three.
-The other two require extended CPU instruction set support which is not universally available, but each step gains ~15% more performance.

 ## Repository branches

 The `main` branch is an active development branch for the compressor.
-It aims to be a stable branch, but as it is used for development expect it to change.
+It aims to be a stable branch, but as it is used for ongoing development expect it to have some volatility.

+The `2.x` branch is a stable branch for the 2.x release series.
+It is no longer under active development, but is a supported branch that will continue to get backported bug fixes.

-The `1.x` branch is a maintenance branch for the 1.x release series.
-It is no longer under active development.
+The `1.x` branch is a stable branch for the 1.x release series.
+It is no longer under active development or getting bug fixes.

-Other branches are development branches for new features or optimizations, so might be interesting to play with, but should be considered unstable.
+Any other branches you might find are development branches for new features or optimizations, so might be interesting to play with but should be considered transient and unstable.

 # Getting started